victor-alexandre/SimpleSingInSingUp/README.md

 * Login in
 * Changing profile picture

-Just download the project and run on terminal "npm install", if it doesn't work try with **sudo** "sudo npm install" and then "npm start".
+Just download the project and run on terminal "npm install", if it doesn't work try with **sudo** "sudo npm install", and then "npm start".